Articles

 A list includes two main options to choose – a row and a number of a seat.
 The list is a light variant that doesn’t take much time to be created and the UI looks nice on various devices even with the small screens.

 Today UI with the visual representation of a cinema hall gains more and more popularity.
 This type allows users to see exactly where the seats are located and make a proper choice.
-However, designers have to concentrate on the details while creating the visual representation of a cinema hall for UI.
+However, designers must focus on the details when creating the visual representation of a cinema hall for UI.
 Seats should be big enough so that users could easily tap the right one from the first try.
-Moreover, it’s vital to make sure a visual cinema hall looks good on different screens.
+Moreover, it’s vital to ensure a visual cinema hall looks good on different screen sizes.

 Purchase screen

 The opportunity to buy tickets earlier and choose the best seats is one of the biggest profits which users receive from cinema apps.
-Designers’ big task is to make the process of purchase comfortable and secure.
+Designers’ main task is to make the purchase process comfortable and secure.

 The checkout screen usually includes a form where a buyer fills in specific personal data such as a name and a number of the credit card.
-As we said above, if users of a cinema app have their personal profiles, personal information can be taken from there automatically.
+As we said above, if users of a cinema app have their personal profiles, their personal information can be taken from them automatically.

-In addition, it’s vital to make sure people feel that their personal data is secure.
-Marks of security can be presented via visual including callouts in a copy as well as some icons of the famous brands that gave their approval or maybe even some certificate signs if there are such.
+In addition, it’s vital to ensure people feel their personal data is secure.
+Marks of security can be presented via visual, including callouts in a copy, as well as some icons of the famous brands that gave their approval, or maybe even some certificate signs if there are such.

 cinema_app_interactions_ui_tubik